Ketock/gdsc-2025-recruitment/README.md

 Implemented the welcome message (with embedded)

 Implemented the poll command (not more than 2 options yet thanks to crampness in the file, will fix it later)

+Implemented the music queue manage system (planning to add the player as well)